kbventures/next-mtrade/README.md

 ## File Structure

-We are grouping by feature as listed in React docs.
+My Next.js project follows a structured organization where configuration files, setup scripts, installation instructions, testing suites, Prisma schemas, and Docker Compose files are located at the project's root directory.
+The actual project files, including source code and assets, are contained within the 'src' directory.
+This separation allows for a clear distinction between project configuration and implementation details, facilitating ease of maintenance and collaboration among developers.
 See [Grouping by features or routes](https://nextjs.org/docs/getting-started/project-structure)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>